It seems you are offline. Please check your connection and try again.

 The free route falls short when:

-× The code never arrives because the app has blocked the shared line.
+× The code never arrives because the app has blocked the shared number.

 × You need an account that stays yours for weeks, not minutes.